 The Guernsey Foundation includes some unique features related to the role of the founder, the rights of the beneficiaries and confidentiality, which make it more attractive than others already on the market.

-Use our interactive foundations comparison tool to see how the Guernsey Foundation stacks up against other jurisdictions.
+Read our brochure to see how the Guernsey Foundation stacks up against other jurisdictions.